 First, you must make sure your dog’s eardrum is not perforated.

 If your dog’s eardrum is intact, start the vinegar ear treatment.

-First, make a mixture of half vinegar and half water and place in a squirt bottle.
+First, make a mixture of half vinegar and half water and place them in a squirt bottle.
 (Make sure you use a squirt bottle, not a spray bottle.)

 Next, completely fill your dog’s ear canal with the mixture.
 Be careful not to let the solution get into your dog’s eyes.